 Choose Custom, and insert your command like this:

 /bin/sh- indicates to execute a .sh file

-/home/u123456789/public_html/scripts/bash.sh- is the path to the actual .sh file to be executed.
-This is an example, make sure to use the actual path to the file corresponding to your hosting data
+/home/u123456789/domains/example.tld/public_html/scripts/bash.sh- is the path to the actual .sh file to be executed.
+As this is an example, ensure to replace it with the actual path to the file corresponding to your hosting

 Next, select the schedule when the Cron Job will be executed from the Common options or add it manually: